cferdinandi/gmt-automated-slack-invites/README.md

 1. Upload the `gmt-automated-slack-invites` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the Plugins menu in WordPress.
+3. Add your Slack team name and authorization token under `Settings` > `Slack Settings`.
+4. Add the `[slack_signup]` shortcode on the page where you want to embed your Slack invite form.

 And that's it, you're done.
 Nice work!